manticoresoftware/manticoresearch-php/docs/indexclass.md

 ### addDocuments()

-Add multiple documents in the index.
+Add multiple documents to the index.
 Expects an array with documents as arrays.